MBI Past Events

 Ms. Gordon is a national leader in working among religiously unaffiliated millennials to explore questions of spirituality, community, and justice.
 She is part of the core team of “Nuns & Nones,” an alliance of spiritually diverse millennials, women religious and key partners working to create a more just, equitable and loving world.
 She is currently at Harvard Divinity School in the MTS program in religion, politics and ethics.

-The inaugural event of the Margaret Brennan IHM Institute for Spirituality, Church and Culture was “Teresa of Avila on Prayer as the Heart of Discipleship” held at Marygrove College on Oct.
+The inaugural event of the Margaret Brennan Institute was “Teresa of Avila on Prayer as the Heart of Discipleship” held at Marygrove College on Oct.
 15, 2017.

 Gillian T. W. Ahlgren, PhD, led the day with presentations and conversation on “Unfolding Teresa of Avila’s Understanding of Prayer” and “Infusing Prayer in Critical Issues of our Time.”